google/aistreamer/ingestion/documentation/kube.md

 AIStreamer Ingestion Library - Docker & Kubernetes
 ===================================

-We provide an example of Docker image [env/Dockerfile](../env/Dockerfile) for our customer to evaluate.
+We provide an example of [Docker image](../env/Dockerfile) for our customer to evaluate.

 Please note that, use of third-party software is solely at our customers' discretion.
 Google does not own the copyright of third-party software.